|Kuyt and Van Persie

-From 1938 and 1950, he played for Feyenoord with the war in between.
-After the War, he became the captain of National Team.
+From 1938 and 1950, Arie de Vroet played for Feyenoord with the war in between his two stints.
+After the War, he became the captain of the Dutch national team.
 In 1950, he left for France and became a professional player, ending his amateur status and his career with the national team.
 He played for La Havre and Rouen in France.

 LW: Coen Moulijn (Rotterdam)

 He was considered the best left winger in Dutch football.
-He started his career with Xerxes in the 1950's.
-He moved to Feyenoord in 1955.
+He started his career with Xerxes in 1954.
+A season later, he joined Feyenoord.
+He stayed there until 1972.
 He won the European Cup and the Intercontinental Cup with them in 1970.
 He had 38 caps at a time when Holland was not considered a major power in football.
 He scored 4 goals for the Netherlands national football team.

 FW: Faas Wilkes (Rotterdam)

-Bosseiaar is a club legend at Sparta Rotterdam in the 1950's.
-After a disputes with Sparta Rotterdam whom prevented him to play for Holland, he joined Feyenoord.
+Bosselaar is a club legend at Sparta Rotterdam in the 1950's.
+After a disputes with Sparta Rotterdam whom prevented him to play for Holland, he joined Feyenoord in 1954.
 After two seasons, he returned to Sparta Rotterdam in which Feyenoord fought a court case to keep him.
 This was a major issue in the rivalry between the two clubs.
 He was capped 17 times for Holland.

 FW: Wim Lagendaal (Rotterdam)

 RW/ST: Dirk Kuyt (Katwijk aan Zee)

-Kuyt started as a striker, but played mainly as right wing. started his career with FC Utrecht, but the peak of his career was spent with Feyenoord, Liverpool FC and Fenerbahce.
-He went to WC in 2006, 2010 and 2014 as well as Euro 2008 and 2012.
-He played a big role in both WC Finals, where Holland finished 2nd and 3rd.
+Kuyt started as a striker, but played mainly as right wing.
+He started his career with FC Utrecht, but the peak of his career was spent with Feyenoord, Liverpool FC and Fenerbahce.
+He went to World Cup in 2006, 2010 and 2014 as well as Euro 2008 and 2012.
+He played a big role in two World Cup Finals, where Holland finished 2nd and 3rd, respectively.